xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Generate a PDF invoice
-- [ ] Verify large "TCB METAL WORKS" text appears in navy blue (top right)
+- [ ] Verify "TCB" appears on top, larger than "METAL WORKS"
-- [ ] Verify no box logo is present
+- [ ] Verify "METAL WORKS" appears below TCB
-- [ ] Check invoice modal - verify large text appears
+- [ ] Check invoice modal - verify same layout
 - [ ] Verify text is properly aligned and styled
+- [ ] Verify navy blue color is applied

 ---

-**Note**: The logo is now displayed as large navy blue text instead of a box, giving a more professional and modern appearance.
+**Note**: The logo now displays "TCB" prominently on top with "METAL WORKS" below, creating a more hierarchical and professional appearance.